 - High visibility and international readership in your field: Open access publication ensures high visibility and maximum exposure for your work - anyone with online access can read your article

 - No space constraints: Publishing online means unlimited space for figures, extensive data and video footage

 - Authors retain copyright, licensing the article under a Creative Commons license: articles can be freely redistributed and reused as long as the article is correctly attributed

 For editorial enquiries please contact firstname.lastname@example.org

-Sign up to article alerts to keep updated on articles published in Journal of Cloud Computing - including articles published in this thematic series!
+Sign up for article alerts and news from this journal to keep updated on articles published in Journal of Cloud Computing - including articles published in this thematic series!